 The concentration of CBD in the product you’re taking will also influence your dose.

 Your ingestion method, the area of the body targeted for relief, and how much time you have (or require) for relief from symptoms can all influence your CBD dosage amount as well.

 If you have questions about CBD dosage for your specific condition, consult with your healthcare provider for medical advice.
-Here is a brief overview of the various ingestion methods, you read more in-depth about the best way to take CBD oil by clicking here.
+Here is a brief overview of the various ingestion methods.

 Oral Ingestion: CBD oil, tinctures, edibles, and capsules pass through your digestive tract for absorption in the bloodstream.
 Typically, ingestion is a slower transmission method as a result, but it has the longest-lasting effect.
 It is best to consume CBD after eating to achieve the full effect.